Darkglass-Electronics/Plugin-Dev-Setup/README.md

 See [LV2-FEATURES.md](LV2-FEATURES.md) for the list of LV2 features supported by Anagram.

+See [MULTI-THREADING.md](MULTI-THREADING.md) for how to properly handle multi-threading for Anagram, if necessary.

 See [REQUIREMENTS.md](REQUIREMENTS.md) for details on how we expect plugins to behave.

 ## Under the hood